Qiskit/qiskit/README.md

 ### Executing your code on a real Quantum chip

-You can also use QISKit to execute your code on a [real quantum chip](https://github.com/Qiskit/ibmqx-backend-information).
+You can also use Qiskit to execute your code on a [real quantum chip](https://github.com/Qiskit/ibmqx-backend-information).
 In order to do so, you need to configure the SDK for using the credentials in your IBM Q Experience account: